 way to ascend the mountain.
 It is also the only route to afford you such a close view of Mawenzi Peak,

-The minimum number of days required for this route is seven days, although eight days is ideal.
+The minimum number of days required for this route is six days, although seven days is r

 The Kilimanjaro Rongai Route trek begins in the remote, northern parts of Kilimanjaro, near the Kenyan border.
 We hike through true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.